oleiade/py-elevator/README.rst

 Py-elevator
 ===========

-*py-elevator* is a python client for `Elevator <http://github.com/oleiade/Elevator>`_, a Key-Value store written in Python and based on levelDB, allows high performance on-disk bulk read/write.
+*py-elevator* is a python client for `Elevator <http://github.com/oleiade/Elevator>`_, an open source, on-disk key-value.
+It provides high-performance bulk read-write operations over very large datasets while exposing a simple and efficient API.

-Allows async, multithreaded and/or remote access to a multi-leveldb backend.

-Relying on the zeromq network library and msgpack serialization format, it is made to be portable between languages and platforms.
+Written in Go, relying on the levelDB library as a storage backend, it provides a fast, async, and reliable access to a multi-db backend.
+Built upon the zeromq network library and msgpack serialization format it is made to be portable between languages and platforms.

 .. image:: http://api.flattr.com/button/flattr-badge-large.png
     :target: https://flattr.com/submit/auto?user_id=oleiade&url=http://github.com/oleiade/py-elevator&title=Py-elevator&language=&tags=github&category=software